devnet-uk/starter/freshstart/user-driven-plan/phases/phase-a-foundation.md

 ## Manual Step Runner
 Follow each step in order.
 Paste the command bundle exactly as shown, then collaborate with the assistant to finish the work and commit.

+Context Reset Tip: After you commit each step, clear the agent context and start the next step using the Handoff Template in `freshstart/user-driven-plan/implementation-plan.md` (see "Context Resets & Handoff").

 ### Step A1: Workspace & Repo Validation
 **Message to send:**
 ```
 /create-spec "DevNet workspace bootstrap + preflight — initialize empty repo, set origin remote, verify pnpm/turbo alignment, env scaffolding"
 /create-tasks
 /execute-tasks

+# On completion, output a Context Pack for handoff with:
+# - Phase/Step: Phase A / Step A1
+# - Acceptance: which checklist bullets are satisfied
+# - Verification: commands to run (and what to paste back)
+# - Files: changed paths
+# - Decisions: assumptions/non-obvious choices
+# - Commit: suggested commit message
+# - Next Step Commands: the exact bundle for Step A2
 ```

 **Key Deliverables**